jrenaud90/TidalPy/Documentation/utilities_x/binary_x.md

 An optional owned sub-object, held in a `unique_ptr`, is written as a one-byte presence flag, zero for absent and one for present.
 When present, the sub-object's own complete record follows immediately, header and all.
 The presence flag counts toward the owning record's payload size, while the nested record is a separate self-describing record appended after it, so a file is a sequence of concatenated records.

 On read, the owning class reads the flag and, when set, calls a binary-dispatch factory.
 The factory peeks the upcoming record's class id, default-constructs the matching concrete subclass, and delegates to its `read_binary`.
-That is what allows a layer to restore an Andrade rheology it never knew it had.

 | Module | Dispatch factory |
 |---|---|